AymaneAsserrar/PrInterfaceAdmin-UI/README.md

 Special thanks to:

 Mehdi Zeghdallou, Damien Jacinto and Jules Chevalier: Our three professors who showed incredible patience and support throughout this project.

+## License

+No specific license has been assigned to this project.
+For questions regarding usage or rights, please contact the authors.